-7 Advances from the Province of Nova Scotia
+7 Advances from the Province of Nova Scotia, net

 Advances are provided by the Province of Nova Scotia to fund loans issued by the Board.
-Interest expense is calculated in accordance with a Memorandum of Understanding with the Nova Scotia Department of Finance (note 11).
+The amortization periods of the advances range from 2 to 30 years.
+Advances are repayable in quarterly instalments of interest and principal.
+Interest rates vary from 1.0 % to 5.7% with terms ranging from July 1, 2019 to January 1, 2048.
+Interest expense is calculated in accordance with a Memorandum of Understanding with the Nova Scotia Department of Finance (note 10).

-8 Real estate, net
+8 Real estate

-2018 \$ 2017 \$ Real estate held for long-term use Former loan property under lease Land bank 3,289 30 2,383 200 Property used by for community pastures 76 76 3,395 2,659
+2019 \$ 2018 \$ Real estate held for long-term use Former loan property under lease Land bank 2,991 25 3,289 30 Property used by for community pastures 76 76 3,092 3,395

-In the current year, the Board reached settlements with two loan clients (2017 - two loan clients) such that the properties of these clients were transferred to the Board to settle the outstanding loan balances.
 The Board has recorded these properties as former loan properties under lease at the lower of the loan balance and the assessed value of the property.
 Subsequently, the Board entered into lease agreements over the properties to allow the loan clients to continue to operate on the properties.
 The Board has not recorded amortization on these properties.
+The Board has recognized an impairment of \$284 in 2018-19 against this real estate.